 9. Agroturizam Kalpic: have lunch at this rural paradise, close to Krka NP!
 Almost everything is homemade: the wine, the cheese, the bread, the prosciutto… Delicious!
 During this trip I tried so many amazing olive oils that my skin started to look a little green.
 You can spend the night in one of the cosy rooms!
 Click HERE for the best rates.

 Road trip Croatia: Zadar

 10. Sibenik: the beautiful old town, with 2000 steps, was the decor for Game of Thrones.
 When you walk into the old town, you feel like you’ve landed in the Middle Ages and the City of Braavos (GOT).
 What an atmosphere!
+You can also book a private guided tour.
 From the old fort you have a wide view over the city, with cosy terraces and historical buildings.
 Nikola Tesla, the famous Croat that Tesla was named after, brought electricity to the city in 1895.
 Sibenik was the first city in Europe to have electricity.
 In the old walls you find build in bowls for water for cats & dogs!
 Interhome and the Restaurant Peligrini is known as the best restaurant in Croatia!

 We made this road trip with an all-in rental car by Sunny Cars.
 This was the ultimate feeling of freedom for me!
 You can go wherever and whenever you like.
 Switch the music on and go!
 Click HERE for more information.